 Whiplash are injuries which are often the result of a crash or a shunt.
 They are usually associated with pains in the neck, back and shoulders; debilitating headaches; pins and needles in the limbs and are often linked with psychological problems like an inability to concentrate and irritability.
 Because they affect the soft tissue, they are often the most difficult to both diagnose and treat.

-The extent of claims for whiplash
+The extent of whiplash claims

 With the exception of the last 6-12 months, the number of whiplash claims has risen every year since 2014.
 The size of the payout claimants can expect depends on the severity of their symptoms, but the average is £1,850.
 ABI estimate that they cost £2 billion a year.

 There is no doubt that whiplash injuries cause a lot of pain and have a major impact on the quality of sufferers’ lives.
-However, the concern is that there are many fraudulent claims which aren’t supported with medical evidence.
+However, the concern is that there are many fraudulent whiplash claims which aren’t supported with medical evidence.
 Insurance companies say that the number of injury claims related to road traffic accidents in the UK have gone up by 50% in the last decade, and many involve whiplash injuries.
 This is despite the overall fall in the number of reported accidents and the fact that the UK has the safest roads in Europe statistically speaking.

 Insurers blame the spreading trend of ‘compensation culture’ in the UK, and the cold calling by legal representatives who encourage accident victims to make an exaggerated claim.
-You might think that this kind of fraudulent crime is victimless, and insurers can afford to pay up.
+You might think that this kind of fraudulent crime is victim-less, and insurers can afford to pay up.
 However, the cost is of course passed onto all customers in the form of rising car insurance premiums.

 Legislation for dealing with accident victims